jotruebl/jotruebl.github.io/_posts/2020-12-22-surfsense.md

 ---
 http://stream1.cmatc.cn/pub/comet/MarineMeteorologyOceans/
 NearshoreWaveModeling/comet/oceans/nearshore_wave_models/print.htm#page_2.1.0
 In this post I will describe what I believe are the three biggest problems with the various surf forecast/report services that are currently available, and why I think machine learning is well suited to address these problems.
-Ultimately, it's my view that **a surf forecasting service driven by machine learning has the potential to make cheaper and more accurate forecasts, which can be provided to users in a way that better aligns with the values of surf culture.**
+Ultimately, it's my view that **a surf forecasting service driven by machine learning has the potential toto provide more affordable, accurate forecasts to users in a way that better aligns with the values of surf culture.**

 Without wasting any time, let's dive in and start with the first and most obvious problem.
 Please note that for the sake of brevity, when I say 'surf forecast' I'm talking about both 'surf forecasts' (which are made in advance) and 'surf reports' (which describe the current conditions).